 - Stress: Causes, Consequences and Management (Chapter 3)

 - Substance Use, Abuse, and Dependence (Chapter 4)

 How Not To Keep A Secret

 How Not to Keep a Secret is a peer-to-peer interactive model that opens dialog between teens and then connects teens to trusted adults.
 In a single day, over 75 peer leaders from 3-5 schools can be brought together for training.
-Click the cover image at right to view the contents section; it illustrates the preparation steps that makes this possible.
+To view the contents section, click the cover image; it illustrates the preparation steps that makes this possible.